bozdoz/wp-plugin-leaflet-map/readme.txt

 Yes: Use `[leaflet-image source="path/to/image/file.jpg"]`.
 See screenshots 3 - 5 for help setting that up.

+* Can I use my own self-hosted Leaflet files?

+Yes: It's been added to the dashboard options!

 Shoot me a question [@bozdoz](http://www.twitter.com/bozdoz/).

 == Screenshots ==